GabeScott/standard-works-vault/General Conference/1983 April - Climbing to Higher Spirituality.md

 They decided to lower the balloon, and all of a sudden they saw a Dutchman walking on a lonely country road.
 When they were able to draw his attention, one of the men in the basket shouted: “Where are we?”
 And the lonely walker looked up, cupped his hands around his mouth, and shouted back, “You are in a balloon.”

-To make their urgent request for direction more clear, the man in the balloon cried vigorously, “Where are you?”
-And the man called back at the top of his voice, “I am on the ground!”
+To make their urgent request for direction more clear, the man in the balloon cried vigorously, “Where are *you?*” And the man called back at the top of his voice, “I am on the ground!”

 Discouraged, the balloonists unloaded some ballast and sailed again into the clouds, while one of them remarked: “The man down there must be a bureaucrat.”
 The statements he made were perfectly true, but totally useless!

-After what I have shared with you thus far, I have come to the conclusion that a strong parallel can be drawn between the steady rise of a balloon and our spiritual upward mobility.
+After what I have shared with you thus far, I have come to the conclusion that a strong parallel can be drawn between the steady rise of a balloon and *our* spiritual upward mobility.

 Just as gas is necessary to fill a balloon to push it upward, so must the individual be filled with inner motivation in order to move upward.
 Just as the balloon can rise higher by throwing ballast overboard, so must a person be willing to rid himself of unnecessary ballast that limits his rise in spirituality.